 Oil well operations in permafrost areas cause the formation of thaw bulbs around wellbores that may result in borehole and pipeline buckling failure.
 Consequently, well design requires the simulation of the permafrost thermal regime and thaw bulbs around the well cluster.

-Today, Frost 3D Universal is the most convenient tool for performing such simulations.
+Today, Frost 3D is the most convenient tool for performing such simulations.
 In order to create a computer model of the borehole thermal influence on the permafrost, the following information is needed:

 1. Meteorological data: air temperature variation, wind speed, change in snow cover thickness.